Moderated Network Models: Discussion

 Second, the performance results obtained from our simulation study may be different in other setups.
 The best way to obtain the performance in setups with larger/smaller parameters or higher/lower sparsity is to run appropriate additional simulation studies.
 That said, recall that we estimate the MNM using a series of multiple regression models with interaction terms.
 Since interaction effects can be seen as additional variables in a multiple regression, the performance in recovering is in principle the same as for main effects.
 This means that one can draw on the rich literature on these models to make predictions about the performance in recovering MNMs in different setups \citep[e.g.][]{hastie2015statistical, buhlmann2011statistics}.

 Third, in our simulation study we assigned the same size to pairwise interactions and moderation effects.
 We did this to confirm our prediction from the linear regression framework that pairwise and moderation effects are equally hard to estimate.
 But in reality moderation effects are often much smaller than pairwise interactions.
 This means that moderation effects are on average harder to detect than pairwise interactions in the same sense as small pairwise interactions are harder to detect than large pairwise interactions.
 It is possible to make the estimation procedure more liberal by reducing the hyperparameter $\gamma$ in the EBIC to detect small moderation effects.
-But the flipside of this is that the higher false positive rates for both pairwise and moderation effects increases.
+However, this would result in higher false positive rates for both pairwise and moderation effects.
 In sum, moderation effects tend to be smaller than pairwise interaction and are therefore harder to detect by \emph{any} estimation algorithm.
 However, MNMs will recover moderation effects that have a size comparable to pairwise interactions.
-And any moderation effect can be reovered if enough data is available.
+And any moderation effect can be recovered if enough data is available.